 Most recently acquired is Suki, whom I also adopted at my former workplace.
 She’s an adorable little bitemonster driven by the desire for food.
 She’s friends with Piper, mostly ignores Hiko, and takes turns bullying and being bullied by Galileo.

 Then there’s Galileo (the honorary pet, since he technically belongs to my brother), a Very Silly Bean who was a stray and now wall-jumps around our house.
 He doesn’t like me very much.
 He does like to sing a wonderful song.

 These four friends of mine are known collectively as Little Animals, or LA’s (I use apostrophes to pluralize initialisms).
 I post a ridiculous number of photos of them in my Two Weeks In Photos entries, should you happen to want to see more of them.

 Animals of all kinds are wonderful, though, aren’t they?
 I love spiders and pigs and cows and whale-sharks and other sharks and dik-diks and bun and zebras and snow leopards and rats and spotted towhees and snakes and corvids and spiders.
-Previously I was a veterinary technician, until fibromyalgia forced me to leave that field.
+Previously I was a veterinary technician, until the aforementioned grab-bag forced me to leave that field.